BlueEagle/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+Hashing functions deterministically produce a valid index in a hash table which can be used to addess new entries, or to later access entries.

 2. Collision resolution

+Collision resolution is the concept of preventing data overwriting when a hashing function resolves the same index from different inputs.
+This can be done using linked lists to contain all entries that match an index.

 3. Performance of basic hash table operations

+On average, hash table operations are O(1), the worst possible case is that they can be O(n).

 4. Load factor

+When collisions occur and values stack on single indexes, this increases the likelyhood of O(n) operations.
+This can be mitigated by generating a new hash map of a different size and re-hashing the entries.
+This is an expensive operation but can greatly improve usage speeds.
+Load factor is the measurment used to determine when this resizing should occur.

 5. Automatic resizing

+Automatice resizing as explained partially in answer 4 is an expensive but necessary process used to optimize hash tables and improve the potential for O(1) operations.

 6. Various use cases for hash tables

+Hash tables can be used for most data stores that need to be queried quickly by a single key.
+This includes caching, and ticketing systems.
+They can be implemented in a variety of cases to optimize a solution.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.